-Through my process I discovered that I desperately needed to address my shame, anger, negativity, criticism and judgmental attitudes.
+Through my process, I discovered that I desperately needed to address my shame, anger, negativity, criticism and judgmental attitudes.

-Once I realized that I needed to address my shame, anger, negativity, criticism and judgemental attitudes I found myself back in a familiar anxiety.
-Upon further examination I found that my anxiety stemmed from my fear of physical and emotional abandonment.
+Once I realized that I needed to address my shame, anger, negativity, criticism and judgmental attitudes I found myself back in a familiar anxiety.
+Upon further examination, I found that my anxiety stemmed from my fear of physical and emotional abandonment.
 As I examined why I had the fear of emotional and physical abandonment, I discovered that — like Pavlov’s dogs — I had unknowingly been conditioned to believe that I was responsible for how people felt and whether they were OK with me.

 Sadly, I was also conditioned to believe that if I did not measure up to their expectations then these individuals would go away — and I would be left with myself.

 What amplified my fear was the belief that the ONLY way that I could be OK with me and have a sense of security was to measure up to the expectations that were set for me.
 What made matters worse was that the bar of these expectations seemed to constantly move — depending upon who I as interacting with at the time and what mood they were experiencing.
 Because I based my sense of emotional, spiritual and physical well-being on my ability to meet these ever-changing spectrum of expectations I experienced a pervasive sense of insecurity.